 - Some thought the toe box was too wide

 2. Hoka One One Bondi 6

-The Bondi 6 is Hoka One One’s most cushioned shoe they make.
-The plush midsole is also made to be durable, so that the cushioning will support even the longest days on your feet.
+The Bondi 6 is Hoka One One’s most cushioned shoe.
+The plush midsole is also made to be durable, so the cushioning will support even the longest days on your feet.

-A large improvement to the Bondi 6 compared to its previous version is the rubber outsole.
-It is now made to be much lighter, reducing the weight of the shoe, which will help keep your feet lighter when moving from one position to the next.
-The smooth shape of the outsole was also designed for improved heal to toe transition for walking.
+A large improvement to the Bondi 6 compared to previous versions is the rubber outsole.
+Now made to be much lighter, it will help keep your feet less fatigued when moving from one position to the next.
+The smooth shape of the outsole was also designed for improved heel-to-toe transition for walking.

-The Bondi 6 also has a full-length EVA midsole.
-This helps with your balance while standing, not to mention that its super soft and cushioned.
+The Bondi 6 has a full-length EVA midsole.
+This assists your balance, not to mention that its super soft and cushioned.
 Some customers have noted that the support from the midsole seemed to provide more bounce and an energized step throughout the day.

-There is also added support in the Bondi 6 with an internal heal counter.
+There is also added support in the Bondi 6 with an internal heel counter.
 This also helps the shoe feel more secure, providing better structure and support for standing long periods.
-It’s available in a large number of width sizes too, making it more practical for those with wide feet.
+It’s available in a large number of widths too, making it more practical for those with wide feet.

 - Exceptional comfort with a plush midsole

 - Great support for long periods of standing